ria-ahyoung/medium-trends-daily/readme.md

 <br/>
 <h1><a href=https://medium.com/tag/ios/recommended target="_blank" rel="noopener noreferrer">IOS</a></h1>
 <h3>1.
-Fixing Bitcode Issues in Xcode 16: How to Resolve Invalid Executable Errors When Uploading iOS… - <a href="https://medium.com/@abdulahad2024/fixing-bitcode-issues-in-xcode-16-how-to-resolve-invalid-executable-errors-when-uploading-ios-da07a5a39c7c" target="_blank" rel="noopener noreferrer">link</a></h3>
+Automating App Size Analysis with App Thinning Using Fastlane - <a href="https://medium.com/@anubhavvermaios2019/automating-app-size-analysis-with-app-thinning-using-fastlane-c017518bcf2a" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Abdul Ahad`**
+✍️ **posted by `Anubhavvermaios`**

-<blockquote>Every year, Apple rolls out frequent software updates packed with new features, they sometimes come with unexpected glitches and bugs —…</blockquote>
+<blockquote>As mobile developers, we know that app size plays a crucial role in user experience and app performance.
+Large app sizes can lead to longer…</blockquote>

 <h3>2.
 Jailbreak your Enemies with a Link: Remote Execution on iOS - <a href="https://medium.com/gitconnected/jailbreak-your-enemies-with-a-link-remote-execution-on-ios-710323cd4d95" target="_blank" rel="noopener noreferrer">link</a></h3>